-- (1) Only one community gillnet can be operated on the Kenai River.
-The gillnet cannot be over 10 fathoms in length, must be no larger than 5.25 inch mesh, and may not obstruct more than half of the river width with stationary fishing gear.
-Subsistence stationary gillnet gear may not be set within 200 feet of other subsistence stationary gear. - (2) One registration permit will be available and will be awarded by the Federal inseason fishery manager, in consultation with the Kenai National Wildlife Refuge manager.
-The registration permit will be issued to the Ninilchik Traditional Council. - (i) As the community gillnet owner, the Ninilchik Traditional Council will be responsible for its use and removal in consultation with the Federal fishery manager. - (ii) As part of the permit, after the season, the Ninilchik Traditional Council must provide written documentation of required evaluation information to the Federal fishery manager including, but not limited to, persons or households operating the gear, hours of operation, and number of each species caught and retained or released. - (3) The Ninilchik Traditional Council may operate the net for subsistence purposes on behalf of residents of Ninilchik by requesting a subsistence fishing permit that: - (i) Identifies a person who will be responsible for fishing the gillnet; - (ii) Includes provisions for recording daily catches within 72 hours, the household to whom the catch was given, and other information determined to be necessary for effective resource management by the Federal fishery manager. - (4) Fishing will be allowed from July 1 through August 15 and September 10-30 on the Kenai River unless closed or otherwise restricted by Federal special action. - (5) Salmon taken in the gillnet fishery will be included as part of the dip net/rod and reel household annual limits of participating households.
-An additional household limit specific to the community gillnet is as follows: - (i) For early-run Chinook Salmon annual household limits of 2 for each permit holder and 1 additional for each household member.
+- (iv) Chinook salmon less than 20 inches in length may be retained and do not count towards retained or released totals. - (v) Other incidentally caught species may be retained; however, all incidental fish mortalities, except for Chinook salmon less than 20 inches in length, count towards retained or released totals specified in this section. - (43) Only one community gillnet can be operated on the Kenai River.-The gillnet cannot be over 10 fathoms in length, must be no larger than 5.25 inch mesh, and may not obstruct more than half of the river width with stationary fishing gear.
+Subsistence stationary gillnet gear may not be set within 200 feet of other subsistence stationary gear. - (i) The gillnet may not: be over 10 fathoms in length to take salmon; be larger than 5.25-inch mesh; and obstruct more than half of the river width with stationary fishing gear. - (ii) Subsistence stationary gillnet gear may not be set within 200 feet of other subsistence stationary gear. - (24) One registration permit will be available and will be awarded issued by the Federal in-season fishery-manager, in consultation with the Kenai National Wildlife Refuge manager,.
+The registration permit will be issued to the Ninilchik Traditional Council.
+As the community gillnet owner, the Ninilchik Traditional Council will be responsible for its use and removal in consultation with the Federal in-season manager.
+As part of the permit, the Ninilchik Traditional Council must provide post-season written documentation of required evaluation to the Federal in-season manager including, but not limited to: - (i) Persons or households operating the gear; - (ii) Hours of operation; and - (iii) Number of each species caught and retained or released. - (i) As the community gillnet owner, the Ninilchik Traditional Council will be responsible for its use and removal in consultation with the Federal fishery manager. - (ii) As part of the permit, after the season, the Ninilchik Traditional Council must provide written documentation of required evaluation information to the Federal fishery manager including, but not limited to, persons or households operating the gear, hours of operation, and number of each species caught and retained or released.

+- (35) The Ninilchik Traditional Council may operate the net for subsistence purposes on behalf of residents of Ninilchik by requesting a subsistence fishing permit that: - (i) Identifies a person who will be responsible for fishing the gillnet; and - (ii) Includes provisions for recording daily catches within 72 hours, the household to whom the catch was given, and other information determined to be necessary for effective resource management by the Federal fishery in-season manager. - (4) Fishing will be allowed from July 1 through August 15 and September 10-30 on the Kenai River unless closed or otherwise restricted by Federal special action. - (5) Salmon taken in the gillnet fishery will be included as part of the dip net/rod and reel household annual limits of participating households. - (6) Fishing for each salmon species will end and the fishery will be closed by Federal special action prior to regulatory end dates if the annual total harvest limit for that species is reached or superseded by Federal special action.